-Apart from these, bruising and soreness of the chest are common during the use of the LUCAS chest compression system.
+Apart from the above, skin abrasions, bruising and soreness of the chest are common during the use of the LUCAS Chest Compression System.

-Autopsy studies have shown that LUCAS compressions are safe for the patient^{7-10} with the same type of side-effects as for manual CPR.
+Clinical as well as autopsy studies have shown that LUCAS compressions are safe for the patient^{8-11, 13} with the same type of side-effects as for manual CPR.